HunterBelanger/papillon-ndl/docs/usage/cpp.rst

 generator function must be provided as some of the algorithms to sample the energy distributions require many random numbers, and it is impossible to know how many it will need in advance.
-We can now sample and outgoing angle and energy in the laboratory frame with
+We can now sample an outgoing angle and energy in the laboratory frame with

 .. code-block:: c++